cbs-software/smarteru-php-client/docs/DataTypes/User.md

 public getGroups (void)
 ```

-Get the container for assigning groups to the user and specifying the
+Get the container representing the Groups the User is a member of.
-user's permissions within those groups.